stephane-caron/pymanoid/README.md

 # pymanoid

 Python library for humanoid robotics in OpenRAVE.

+Disclaimer: this repository is part of my working code (read: **unstable**).

 Features:

-- QP-based Inverse Kinematics solver
+- task-oriented numerical Inverse Kinematics solver [1]
 - Jacobians and hessians for the center of mass, the ZMP and the angular momentum
 - Double-description method for multi-contact stability

-Disclaimer: this repository is part of my working code (read: **unstable**).
+[1] compared with IKFast, this solver is slower but can deal with redundancy, competing objectives and high-DOF systems.

 ## Dependencies